Scholarship Leads to Success

 Students can live in the honors residence hall, and a dedicated Honors Student Center is reserved for study and socializing.
 Faculty-led roundtable discussions, networking lunches, book discussion groups, and other events contribute to a lively intellectual community.
 Students can suggest and plan future events through the Honors Student Advisory Council.

 Opportunities for additional academic scholarships are available for honors students in good standing.
-The Office of Postgraduate Opportunities will assist honors students in applying for competitive fellowships and scholarships for graduate school.

 How to Apply